damiangohrh123/human_to_anime_UGATIT-Lite/README.md

 ## 💻 Features
 Human → Anime conversion
-CycleGAN (UGATIT-Lite) architecture for lightweight, fast inference Download the generated anime face
+CycleGAN (UGATIT) architecture for lightweight, fast inference Download the generated anime face

 ## 📦 Installation (for local use)